Do you want to speed up Magento?

 I think that CDN is better than any magento image optimization extension.

 Magento supports CDN by default, no extensions needed.
-Go to System > Configuration > Web and set secure/unsecure URLs for media, skin, js resources.
+Go to Stores > Configuration > General > Web and set secure/unsecure URLs for media and static files.

 19. Optimize Fully Loaded Time